jfranco1701/STEM-Capstone-2019/SETUP.md

     virtualenv --python=python3.7 .venv

+_Note_: I had issues on my Windows machine with the Python path so you may need to point the Python argument directly to your `python.exe` file.
+Just make sure you're using a version of Python 3.7!
+Here's what I did (my Python install is in C:\\):

+    virtualenv --python "C:\\Python\\python.exe" .venv

 This will create a new folder called `.venv` with all the necessary binary files for Python to function.
 However, we're still not done, we need to activate it.

+Unix Systems (MacOS/Linux)

     source .venv/bin/activate

+Windows Systems

+    .venv\Scripts\activate

 You should see an indicator in your shell with `(.venv)` if it worked!
 Now whenever we install Python packages, they'll be added to that environment.
 We can easily jump